ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 ## Introduction

 This repository builds the docker image for the SMTP Relay Server and pushes it to the Shared Services Elastic Container Repository, so that the pre-configured ECS task can pull down this image and launch a new container.

+This repository depends on the network services infrastructure repository, which builds the underlying base infrastructure with required ECR repository and ECS service definitions to work with this docker image.